apluslms/aplus-manual/questionnaires/questionnaires.rst

 - ``height``: If greater than 1, the textarea HTML element is used.
 Otherwise, a text input is used.

-.. admonition:: ``Length`` does not work
-  :class: error

-  Due to an old issue in the platform, the ``length`` option is effectively ignored and it does not change anything.

 **Instructions and correct answer:** The body of the ``freetext`` question is expected to be its model solution.
 However, the question instructions can be written inside the body before the model answer.
 The instructions and the